 An employment relationship cannot be terminated unless there is a valid reason for the termination connected to the employee's capacity or conduct, or based on the operational requirements of the undertaking, establishment or service.

-Legislation does not make the distinction between unfair and unjustified dismissal.
-Where an employee (or any person or organisation acting on his behalf) alleges that he has been illegally or unfairly dismissed, and no settlement of the issue is reached in direct discussions with the employer, the dispute can be referred for settlement to the Labour Commissioner.
-Either the employer, the employee or anyone or any organisation respectively acting on their behalf may refer the dispute (Fair Labour Standards Act).
+Where an employee (or any person or organisation acting on his behalf) alleges that he has been unfairly dismissed, and no settlement of the issue is reached in direct discussions with the employer, the dispute can be referred for settlement to the Labour Commissioner.
+Either the employer, the employee or anyone or any organisation acting on their behalf, may refer the dispute (Fair Labour Standards Act).
 The onus of proof rests on the employer.

-Where the Labour Commissioner finds that the dismissal was unfair or illegal, the Tribunal has the power to order either that the employee be reinstated (if it considers that remedy appropriate and feasible) or that the employee be paid compensation in lieu of reinstatement.
+Where the Labour Commissioner finds that the dismissal was unfair, the Tribunal has the power to order either that the employee be reinstated (if it considers that remedy appropriate and feasible) or that the employee be paid compensation in lieu of reinstatement.

 Where an employer contemplates terminating the employment of five or more employees on the grounds of redundancy, he must inform the Labour Commissioner as soon as practicable and in any event not less than three months before the effective date, save in exceptional circumstances.